feder-lang/feder-ref/src/expr_traits.md

 functions in *traitbody*.
 When referencing the fucntion a function without the **this** or **This** parameter is returned.

+The name of the trait (first expression *id* in *traitdecl*) must start with an uppercase character with optional leading '_'.

 ### Trait inheritance

 Traits can inherited function declarations from other traits with